Mathadana: Soundtrack

-C. Aswath and V. Manohar composed the music for the film and the soundtracks.
-The soundtrack "Aluva Kadalolu Theli" was taken from a poem written by poet Gopalakrishna Adiga and "Naayi Thalimyalina" by poet H. S. Venkateshamurthy.
-The album has seven soundtracks and was released in the form of audio cassettes in the second week of January 2001.
+C. Ashwath and V. Manohar scored music for the film.
+Seetharam approached Ashwath after being impressed with his work on the television serial Mayamruga, and later suggested a collaboration with Manohar, which Ashwath agreed to.
+The track "Aluva Kadalolu Theli" was taken from a poem written by Gopalakrishna Adiga and "Naayi Thalimyalina" by H. S. Venkateshamurthy.
+The soundtrack album has seven tracks and was released in the form of audio cassettes in the second week of January 2001.